How to choose and configure Hugo’s AI Model

 - Model provider → OpenAI, Anthropic, Google, Mistral, or Hosted by Crisp

-- Intelligence → expected reasoning and answer quality level
+- Intelligence → expected reasoning and answer quality

-- Price → relative credit usage
+- Price → relative Hugo credit usage

 - Hosting → available processing regions